 Locate the solid-state drive on the back panel of the appliance, as shown in the following figure:

 Verify that the replacement solid-state drive (SSD) is the one required for your Citrix ADC model.
-The Citrix label is on the top of the SSD, which is pre-populated with a new version of BIOS and a recent build of the required Service VM software.
+The Citrix label is on the top of the SSD.
+The SSD is pre-populated with a new version of the BIOS and a recent build of the required Service VM software.

-Remove the currently installed SSD drive by pushing the safety latch of the drive cover to the right and removing the drive handle and the existing drive..
+Remove the currently installed SSD drive by pushing the safety latch of the drive cover to the right and pulling out the drive by its handle.

 Open the drive handle on the new drive completely to the left, and insert the drive into the slot.
 The following figure shows the drive partially inserted.
 Push the drive all the way into the slot.